genesiscommunitysuccess/docs/docs/04_web/01_basics/02_creating-a-new-page.md

     - creating a new page
 ---

-Broadly speaking, the process can be summarised as follows:
+Broadly speaking, the process of creating a new page can be summarised as follows:
 - Create a new component for your new page.
 - Configure a new route to point to your new component.
 - Add a new button/link to the navigation bar for your new page.